ibis-project/ibis/docs/how_to/chain-expressions.md

-# Chaining Expressions with Underscore
+# How to Chain Expressions with Underscore

 Expressions can easily be chained using the deferred expression API, also known as the Underscore (`_`) API.